1. Home

 The primary alternative to the chronological/reverse chronological resume is the functional resume format, which focuses on your experience and skills rather than a time-based narrative of how you acquired them.
 The hybrid resume format uses a combination of these two approaches.

 Most resumes are chronological, but you can also use a functional resume or hybrid.
-It depends on your experience and what would suit best based on whether your career has been seamless (chronological) or you have embarked on a career rollercoaster (functional/hybrid)
+Consider your circumstances and what you want to share with a potential employer.

 Why do we use reverse chronological resumes?